Honor Carter: Personal life

-Born in Blenheim to James and Maling Dillon, Carter spent most of her early life living in Wellington.
+Born in Blenheim to Maling and James Dillon, Carter spent most of her early life living in Wellington.
 She has two older sisters: Amber and Michal.
-Carter attended Chilton Saint James School, before later completing a double degree - Bachelor of Commerce (Marketing) and Bachelor of Science (Psychology) - at the University of Canterbury.
-She is currently studying a Bachelor of Nutrition and Naturopathy (BNat) in Auckland.
+Carter attended Chilton Saint James School, before later completing a double degree – Bachelor of Commerce (Marketing) and Bachelor of Science (Psychology) – at the University of Canterbury.
+She is currently finishing her third degree, a Bachelor of Natural Medicine and Nutrition (BNatMed) in Auckland.
+Honor is an ambassador for the Chemist Warehouse and SPCA Animal Charity in New Zealand.

 Carter became engaged to long term boyfriend Dan Carter, player of the New Zealand national rugby union team on 9 October 2010.
 The couple resided in Auckland, where she worked as a Marketing Manager for DB Breweries.
 The couple married at Timara Lodge, Marlborough on 9 December 2011.
 They have four sons.
+Both Honor and Dan Carter have been ambassadors for Chemist Warehouse since 2020.
+They are also shareholders for Farradays, a luxury department store and bar in Parnell.